shasibhusanJena/ImagePicker/README.md

    ![image](https://github.com/shasibhusanJena/ImagePicker/assets/23555157/60aff1e9-851e-417e-8d65-4744fa53dcd4)

-# Image Selection using Camunda + Spring Boot application.
+## Image Selection using Camunda + Spring Boot application.

-## Project Description
+### Project Description
-1. Create a application that will help to select a type of animal from dropdown and after selection store the image into the database.
+1. Create an application that will help to select a type of animal from dropdown and after selection store the image into the database.
 2. steps involved (to do list ):
    1. Download and Install Java and Intellij IDE. | Completed
    2. Get the Spring initializer project. | Completed